veniamin-ilmer/diet/README.md

 : Spread Avocado on a rye crisp.

 Fries / Chips
+: Jicama cut into fries, boiled, spiced, and microwaved.
 : Sliced Lotus root fried until crispy.
-Maybe fry this with some onions?

 Zuccini noodles
 : You can buy zuccini that is already precut into noodles.
 Sprinkle with garlic power and salt, and put into the oven.
 350 degrees for 15 minutes.